carbon-language/carbon-lang/docs/design/code_and_name_organization/README.md

 `library` argument is specified, although `PACKAGE` may also be used in situations where it is unambiguous that it still refers to the default library.

-The name `Main` is reserved as a package name and cannot appear within source code.
-When needed to disambiguate, `Main` can be used as a package name in shorthand notation.
-For example, `Main//default` is the library that is expected to contain a Carbon `Main` function.
+The package name `Main` is always used implicitly and cannot appear as a package name within source code, but still appears in shorthand notation.
+For example, `Main//default` is the library that is expected to contain a Carbon `Run` function.

 It's recommended that libraries use a single `/` for separators where desired, in order to distinguish between the `//` of the package and `/` separating